The Empowerment Model

 Feminism & Intersectionality

-WIT is guided by a feminist philosophy that is based upon a commitment to work for social change to create equal access to power – political, economic, cultural, spiritual and institutional – for women.
+WIT is guided by a feminist philosophy that is based upon a commitment to work for social change to create equal access to power – political, economic, cultural, spiritual and institutional – for women and other marginalized populations.
 Here at WIT, we recognize that women who experience domestic violence or substance abuse face unique challenges due to sexism, including:

 The wage gap, which leads to fewer resources for women